ajeshmahto/spring-jenkins/README.md

 # spring-jenkins

-SPRING BOOT APPLICATION BUILT WITH GRADLE Command
+SPRING BOOT APPLICATION BUILT WITH GRADLE

 Run the application